osbesdl/PresetTemplate/.github/README.md

 First of all, download this template by clicking on the green "Code" button at the top of the page.

-Next, click "Download ZIP", and save the file to your compter.
+Next, click "Download ZIP", and save the file to your computer.

 You'll then want to unzip this folder onto anywhere on your computer, rename it to whatever you want to name your pack, and open the folder.